NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicssimulations.md

 The [`Simulation`](@ref) holds all the static information about the system: the atoms, the model, the temperature, the cell and the dynamics method.
-This takes the place of the `p` parameter seen throughout [DifferentialEquations](https://diffeq.sciml.ai/stable/).

 ```@example dynamics
 using NQCDynamics # hide